 John’s latest book, What Remains, is an old man’s first-person, present-tense account of touring backroad America by motorcycle, a journey which deepens his affection for people as they are and re-ignites his sense of adventure about aging itself.

-John’s presentations are less about dying than living, about finding the adventure in even the most difficult circumstances.
-Out of crushing personal adversity and years of experience as a clinical psychologist, he fashions a message of hope, perseverance and love.
-He confronts life realities – the limits of control, the bankruptcy of victimhood, the power of attitude – with a blend of forthrightness and humor one news commentator described as “an elixir for anyone tiptoeing through life.”
+John’s books and speaking are less about dying than living, about finding the adventure in even the most difficult circumstances.
+Out of personal adversity and years of experience as a psychologist, he fashions a message of hope, perseverance, and love.
+He confronts life’s realities – the limits of control, the bankruptcy of victimhood, the power of attitude – with a blend of forthrightness and humor one news commentator described as “an elixir for anyone tiptoeing through life.”

 Best New Non-Fiction Book, National Indie Excellence Awards Finalist, Best Book Awards, USA Book News Winner, Michigan Notable Book Awards